 Here in this Python flask tutorial guide, we are going to learn all about flask URL building dynamically.
 In the previous flask tutorial, we covered all about flask app routing using various types of examples.

-Note:- To understand flask coding, you should have basic knowledge of Python programming.
+Note:- To understand Flask coding, you should have basic knowledge of Python programming.
 To learn Python from scratch to advanced, you can follow our Python programming tutorial.

 Flask URL Building ( Dynamic URL )

-Flask URL building is the process of defining the URLs in flask-based applications.
-Flask provides the best function that is url_for() to define the URLs in the flask-based applications.
-In this guide, we will define the different URLs dynamically using the url_for() method.
+to define the URLs in the flask-based applications.
+In this guide, we will define the different URLs dynamically using the url_for()

-To build a URL for a specific function, use url_for() function.
-It accepts the name of the function as the first argument and any number of the keyword argument, each corresponding to the variable part of the URL.
+function.
+It accepts the name of the function as the first argument and any number of the keyword arguments, each corresponding to the variable part of the URL.

-Let’s see some benefits of using the url_for() function to define the URLs in the flask application instead of defining hard-coded URLs.
+function to define the URLs in the flask application instead of defining hard-coded URLs.

-• Avoid compile coding for the URLs.
+- Avoid compiling coding for the URLs.

-• The generated paths are always absolute, avoiding unexpected behavior of relative paths in browsers.
+- The generated paths are always absolute, avoiding unexpected behavior of relative paths in browsers.

-• You can change the flask application URLs dynamically instead of manually.
+- You can change the flask application URLs dynamically instead of manually.

 let’s understand the flask url_for() method to generate URLs dynamically.